-We can host a service for your loved one.
+We can host a service for your loved one, attended by 20 people.
 It can be hosted at the funeral home and/or at the gravesite.
 It can be videoed for family who cannot attend and then a USB will be made for you to share.

 Our staff will be masked and gloved, keeping us all safer.